-Recently I was reminded about the day I quit high school.
-Many of my friends believed the decision was made in haste, far from it.
-I spent a great deal of time on it.
-I even called a few potential employers and inquired if a high school diploma was mandatory and pleased to learn that it wasn't.
+Recently, I was reminded of the day I quit high school.
+Many of my friends believed the decision was made in haste; far from it.
+I spent a great deal of time pondering this decision.
+I even called a few potential employers and inquired if a high school diploma was mandatory, and pleased to learn that it wasn't.
+Remember, dear reader, the year was 1972, and things were very different.

 So on a beautiful day in May, I made my decision.
 It was the first time that I enjoyed my breakfast without my stomach churning at the thought of another day in school.
-I caught the bus and moved toward the back where a group of people that I was close with were sitting.
+I caught the bus and moved toward the back, where a group of people with whom I was somewhat close were sitting.

-As I moved I looked at the faces of the others on the bus and was not sorry that I wouldn't be seeing them after today.
-We arrived at the high school took out place in the hallway and waited for the bell to ring.
+As I moved, I looked at the faces of the others on the bus and was not sorry that I wouldn't be seeing them after today.
+We arrived at the high school, where we took our place in the hallway and waited for the bell to ring.
 I glanced around at the others waiting with mixed feelings.

 No more being bullied and no more failed tests.
-No more gym classes and being humiliated by testosterone-laden teens in the wrestling mat or the basketball court.
+No more gym classes and being humiliated by testosterone-laden teens on the wrestling mat or the basketball court.

-When the bell peeled I headed to the office and not with the others heading upstairs where my locker and homeroom were.
+When the bell pealed, I headed to the office, and not with the others heading upstairs where my locker and homeroom were.

 "Where are you going?" one buddy asked.